Alexei Ukhtomsky

 In 1941 Ukhtomsky remained in besieged Leningrad, where he participated in the organization of scientific work in support of its defense, and directed research on traumatic shock that was relevant for warfare.
 He died 31 August 1942, without having read the proofs of a report titled "The system of reflexes in ascending order.", which he prepared a week before his death.
-He was buried at the Literatorskie Mostki cemetery.
+He is buried at the Literatorskiye Mostki Cemetery.